-Prompt user to select up to 3 covariates from among the variables in the input data or those designated as disease characteristics at incidence in the Distributions of disease characteristics at diagnosis section, subject to the following constraints:
+Force selection of stage, and prompt user to select up to 2 additional covariates from among the variables in the input data

-Exclude rx_test and rx_notest from the options

-Include rx even if it’s not present in the original data

-For covariates that have been chosen, the user has a few options (what’s the best way to do this in the interface?):
+For covariates that have been chosen (what’s the best way to do this in the interface?):

-Does the distribution also vary by rx group?
-If so, we want an rx column.

 If the covariate is categorical (as chosen by the drop-down menu currently), they may choose whether they will input a stat value or a HR value in the table, and a corresponding (empty) column should be added to the table.
 If it’s continuous, an empty HR value should be added automatically (no choice between stat and HR).

 Check for the following formatting:

-Variable named rx

-IF it exists, has values 0 AND 1, and ONLY 0 and 1

 Metric variable

 Either stat or HR exists, but not both

-Variables in these tables (other than rx, stat, and HR) must be present in either the input data or in the Distributions of disease characteristics at diagnosis section.
+Variables in these tables (other than stat and HR) must be present in the input data

 OTHER-CAUSE MORTALITY ESTIMATION